 For the treatment of DWV, multiple options for synthetic treatments are also available.

-Here a list of synthetic chemicals used for DWV treatment:
+Here a list of synthetic chemicals used for deformed wing virus treatment:

 - Pyrethroid insecticide, i.e. fluvalinate.
 They can be used as medicinal strips.